 The bulb size is then given by a letter for shape followed by the bulb's maximum diameter in eighths of an inch.
 For example, a T-8 bulb would be a tubular bulb 1 inch in diameter.
 Ordinary 40-watt and 75-watt bulbs are A-19, with a few A-21.

-The size of the base or the shape and size of the bulb aren't sure signs of the bulb's wattage or voltage.
-For example, A-19, medium base lamps are made for 12 volts, 100 volts, 115 volts, 130 volts and 250 volts.
+The size of the base or the shape and size of the bulb are not sure signs of the bulb's wattage or voltage.
+For example, A-19, medium base bulbs are made for 12 volts, 100 volts, 115 volts, 130 volts and 250 volts.

 Collecting old incandescent bulbs is a thriving hobby.
-A valuable compendium of information on early, pre-standardization sizes can be found on Early Incandescent Lamps at www.frognet.net/~ejcov/index.html.
+A valuable compendium of information on early, pre-standardization sizes can be found in Edward J. Covington's Early Incandescent Lamps at home.frognet.net/~ejcov/index40.html.
+Also, KiloKat's Antique Light Bulb Site at www.bulbcollector.com

 Copyright © 2000 Sizes, Inc. All rights reserved.